• Skip to main content

 3. Who is there to support you through this time?

-Some helpful strategies and lessons from the farmers I grew up with.
+Some helpful strategies and lessons about stress and farm life from the farmers I grew up with.

-Though he may not have been the picture of health or centeredness in days gone by, he has learned there is a price to pay if you don’t make the time.
+Though my dad may not have been the picture of health or centeredness in days gone by, he has learned there is a price to pay if you don’t make the time.
 Today, my dad plays cards with his buddies once a week and he goes out to the community dinners with a couple of his good friends whenever they are put on.
 My mom and dad go to concerts with my aunts and uncles at least once a month.
-He has taken up coyote hunting.
+Dad has taken up coyote hunting.
 He goes fishing every summer up north.
-He sees his doctor regularly and goes to a naturopath.
-He takes a Jacuzzi bath each night to loosen up his knees and hips.
-He enjoys the hockey games on TV.
-He attends farm meetings to stay informed.
-He works with my brother to plan out what is going on with the farm business.
-He chats at length on the phone to his grandsons who live far away.
+He sees his doctor regularly and goes to a naturopath and he takes a Jacuzzi bath each night to loosen up his knees and hips.
+My dad enjoys the hockey games on TV.
+He attends farm meetings to stay informed and he works with my brother to plan out what is going on with the farm business.
+He chats at length on the phone to his brothers and grandsons who live far away.

 My brother who runs the dairy operation, ensures that he is there for his kid’s activities.
-He makes it to the hockey games and the weekend trips though it is inconvenient and hard to get away.
+Even thought it is hard to get away, he makes it to the hockey games and the weekend trips.
 He naps to restore his energy so that he doesn’t make mistakes that could be costly.
-He hires when he needs to.
-He paces himself as best as he can.
+When he needs to, he hires help and he paces himself as best as he can.
 He works with a financial advisor.
-He innately trusts that things will work themselves out because it is a lifestyle that he has chosen.
+And he innately trusts that things will work themselves out because it is a lifestyle that he has chosen.

 My best stress management advice: